since1968/stat-blocks/homebrewery/src/forge-domain-radiant.markdown

 The Radiant Forge Domain adjusts the Forge Domain from Xanathar's Guide to make it more playable in Descent to Avernus, where fiends have resistance or immunity to fire damage.

+Thematic changes: raid the paladin's spell list for spells that fit the new flavor; reduced focus on fabrication.

 Changes:

+* Channel divinity: replaced _artisan's blessing_ with _radiance of the dawn_ from Light Domain.
+Reflavored.
+* Domain spell: replaced _searing smite_ with _wrathful smite_.
+Is psychic damage a little off-brand?
+* Domain spell: replaced _magical weapon_ with _branding smite_.
+* Domain spell: replaced _elemental weapon_ with _blinding smite._ Super on-point for new flavor.
+* Domain spell: replaced _creation_ with _destructive wave_.
 * Divine Strike: replaced _fire_ damage with _radiant_ damage.

+### To Do

+* Decide whether to keep _wall of fire_.
+Great spell, might not work well in Avernus.
+* Decide whether to keep _fabricate_.
+Crummy spell, on point tho.

 <div class='pageNumber'>2</div>